ConvertAPI/docs/blog/web-to-pdf-header-media.md

 </style>
 <div style="font-family: Dorsa; font-size: xx-large">This is my custom font header</div>
 ```
-To convert TTF file https://dopiaza.org/tools/datauri/index.php site was used.
+Again, you can find plenty of tools to convert TTF files.
+In this example we used: https://dopiaza.org/tools/datauri/index.php.

 ## Conclusion
-It is possible to embed images and use custom fonts inside the header and footer.
+It is possible to embed images and custom fonts into the document's header and footer.
-Header and footer HTML is transferred each time with the conversion request so it is important to keep embedded assets as small as possible.
+It is important to keep the embedded assets as small as possible as the HTML of header and footer is transferred every time with the conversion request.
-For testing embedded assets can be created a simple HTML file and opened with the browser locally.
+For testing embedded assets you can create as a simple HTML file and preview it with the browser locally.